Top 10 NBA Champions In History

 6. Philadelphia 76ers

-The 76ers are the team based in the Philadelphia metropolitan area.
-They are NBA’s Eastern Conference Atlantic Division and play at the Wells Fargo Center.
+The 76ers is a team based in the Philadelphia metropolitan area that plays in NBA’s Eastern Conference Atlantic Division.

-The team was still called Syracuse Nationals when it became part of the NBA in 1949 after NBL and BAA merged into NBA.
+The team was still called Syracuse Nationals when it became part of the NBA in 1949 after NBL and BAA merged.

 The team was an immediate success.
-However, the team name was changed after 1963 when the couple moved to Philadelphia.
+However, the team name was changed after 1963 when the team moved to Philadelphia.

-Similarly, the team has many prominent Hall of Famers playing for them like Dolph Schayes, Hal Greer, Wilt Chamberlain, Chet Walker, Billy Cunningham, Julius Erving, Bobby Jones, Moses Malone, Charles Barkley, and many others.
+Similarly, the team has many prominent Hall of Famers who played for them, like Dolph Schayes, Hal Greer, Wilt Chamberlain, Chet Walker, Billy Cunningham, Julius Erving, Bobby Jones, Moses Malone, Charles Barkley, and many others.

 5. San Antonio Spurs

 With five NBA championships, San Antonio Spurs is fifth on our list of top NBA champions in history.
-As the name suggests, this team is based in San Antonio and is the league’s Western Conference Southwest Division.
+As the name suggests, this team is based in San Antonio and plays in the league’s Western Conference Southwest Division.

 The franchise was first founded in 1967 as Dallas Chaparrals.
 The name San Antonio Spurs was named after 1973.
-The Spurs are the former team of the American Basketball Association (ABA).
+The Spurs is the former team of the American Basketball Association (ABA).

 In 1976, AMA and NBA merged, and the franchise remains one of the former ABA teams to stay in the NBA.
-Likewise, the Spurs are the only former ABA team to win an NBA championship.
+Likewise, the Spurs are the first ABA team to win an NBA championship.

 Over the previous three decades, the Spurs had the best winning percentage in the major professional sports leagues in the United States and Canada.